hanson377/analysis_notebooks/bayes_vs_freq/bayes_vs_freq.md

 number serves as our hypothetical, relative percent increase observed for the experiment group.

-From this random draw of values, I perform calculate both a Frequentist P-Value from a one-sided T-Test and the analogous Bayesian inferential statistic, the probability that the Variant is at least as good as the Control.
+From this random draw of values, I calculate both a Frequentist P-Value from a one-sided T-Test and the analogous Bayesian inferential statistic, the probability that the Variant is at least as good as the Control.